PlainsightAI/openfilter/docs/webvis-filter.md

-# Webvis Filter
+# Web Viewer Filter

-The Webvis filter is an output filter for OpenFilter that provides a web-based visualization of incoming image streams.
+The Web Viewer filter is an output filter for OpenFilter that provides a web-based visualization of incoming image streams.
 It hosts a FastAPI application that serves JPEG-encoded frames via a multipart/x-mixed-replace stream, accessible through a web browser.
 The filter also provides a `/data` endpoint for streaming frame metadata, making it ideal for real-time monitoring and debugging of OpenFilter pipelines.

 ## Overview

-The Webvis filter is designed to handle web-based visualization scenarios where you need to:
+The Web Viewer filter is designed to handle web-based visualization scenarios where you need to:
 - Display real-time image streams in a web browser
 - Monitor OpenFilter pipeline output visually
 - Debug image processing results